Risingson/eveeyedocs/docs/sharing/signatures.md

 Signatures get pasted to your current ingame location.
 If you are not syncing your location sigs get added to the system you are showing info on.

-Pasing wormhole signatures will create connections to "Unknown Systems".
+Pasing wormhole signatures will create connections to [Unknown Systems](https://eveeye.readthedocs.io/en/latest/map/chain-mapping/).

 ## SIG tab
 Pasting sigs will open the `SIG` info tab of solarsystem info pane.
 In that tab signatures and wormhole connection data get shown.